MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 ### Remarks

-You should call `FlushResultSet` only when you are finished with the cursor on the current result set.
+You should call `FlushResultSet` only when you're finished with the cursor on the current result set.
 When you retrieve the next result set by calling `FlushResultSet`, your cursor isn't valid on that result set; you should call the [`MoveNext`](#movenext) member function after calling `FlushResultSet`.

 If a predefined query uses an output parameter or input/output parameters, you must call `FlushResultSet` until it returns `FALSE`(the value 0), in order to obtain these parameter values.